-Ideally, we would prefer you to stop smoking before any procedure.
+If you are having a local anaesthetic, stopping smoking will have no effect on this procedure.
 Smoking can worsen some urological conditions and makes complications more likely after surgery.
 For advice on stopping, you can:

 - contact your GP; - access your local NHS Smoking Help Online; or - ring the free NHS Smoking Helpline on 0800 169 0 169.